viaacode/shacl2md/README.md

-  --language language  language of generated documentation, default is "nl" --out out            output directory for files, default is "./" --name name          filename for the output file, default is "output"
+  --language language  language of generated documentation, default is "nl" --out out            output directory for files, default is "./" --name name          filename for the output file, default is "output" --crosslinks         crosslink graphs to find classes in: format is "name;file1;file2;..."
 ```